Peyman-HK/Stabilized-HiDe-MK/README.md

-# De-randomized hierarchical deep neural network with multiple knockoffs (De-randomized HiDe-MK)
+# De-randomized hierarchical deep neural networks with multiple knockoffs (De-randomized HiDe-MK)

 his repository code was written in Keras is for a novel hierarchical deep neural network which is equipped with multiple sets of knockoffs with FDR guarantees.
 To reproduce the results please have Keras version 2.4 and Tensorflow 2.1.
 This code is related to the paper: "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants".